 The town is called the pearl of Bohemia.
 Its historic centre was listed in the 1992 UNESCO World Cultural and Natural Heritage List.
 The town is dominated by two national cultural landmarks – the castle and the Gothic church of St.Vitus.
-The castle is part medieval fortress, part château, magnificently set on a clifftop overlooking the town.
-By the way, it is the second largest one in the Czech Lands (after the Prague Castle).
-The mighty renaissance castle- once the seat of powerful Lords of the Rozmberks and the Schwarzenbergs – houses a rich collection of period furniture, Flamish tapestries, and historical weapons and a picture gallery.
-You must see the interior of this splendid castle as well as the old town with its romantic lanes and reconstructed medieval houses.
+The castle is a partly medieval fortress, partly château, magnificently set on a clifftop overlooking the town.
+By the way, it is the second-largest one in the Czech Lands (after the Prague Castle).
+The mighty renaissance castle- once the seat of powerful Lords of the Rozmberks and the Schwarzenberg’s – houses a rich collection of period furniture, Flemish tapestries, and a historical weapons picture gallery.
+You must see the interior of this splendid castle and the old town with its romantic lanes and reconstructed medieval houses.
 Castle was built around a 13th-century castle with Gothic, Renaissance and Baroque elements.
 Guided tours include a visit to the Hall of Masks, a ballroom painted in 1748 (figures of guests attending a masquerade).
 The houses of the Latrán, the area around the castle, were originally occupied by servants and court scribes.
 Buildings here include a 14th-century Minorite Monastery and the Eggenberg Brewery, which still makes its deliveries by horse and cart.
-Below the castle steps is the medieval former hospice and Church of St Jošt, now converted into private apartments.
+Below the castle steps in the medieval former hospice and Church of St Jošt, converted into private apartments.

 Cesky Krumlov offers a series of music festivals throughout the year: The Chamber Music Festival, The Early Music Festival, The Jazz Festival and the large International Music Festival.
 Lovers of opera and ballet can visit performances in the open-air revolving theatre, in the Castle gardens.